open-resources/dash_curriculum/tutorial/part1/chapter3.md

     :container: + shadow
     :title: bg-primary text-white font-weight-bold

-Dropdowns allow the user to select from a list of option.
-Similar to the checklst we will pass in a list of **options** when we create the component.
+Dropdowns allow the user to select from a list of options.
+Similar to the checklist, we will pass in a list of **options** when creating the component.

 ```python
 # Import packages